Posted: February 26, 2022

 The Project Bike

-After the red fiasco, came my KLX250R.
+After the Red Fiasco, came my KLX250R.

 This was a project bike.
 I liked that it was a four stroke, so I bought it.
 There were tons of mods available for this bike.
 Larry Roeseler loved these bikes and made all kinds of kits for them.

 I bought the 300cc conversion kit from Stroker (Larry Roeseler).
 As soon as the kit arrived, I took out the cylinder sleeve and put it in the fridge.
 At dawn, the next day, I took the cylinder block out and left in direct sunlight all morning.
-Come the time to bring the two together, I quickly lined up the frozen sleeve with the heated block and, without wasting any time, I put a wood block on top and whacked it with a mallet… my little pony became a proper steed that thumped everything in its path.
+Come the time to bring the two together, I quickly lined up the frozen sleeve with the heated block and, without wasting any time, I put a wood block on top and whacked it with a mallet… and that’s how my little pony became a proper steed that thumped everything in its path.